slviajero/tinybasic/MANUAL.md

 CATALOG "da"

 The first command lists all file, the second one all file beginning with the pattern "da".
+This is equivalent to the da* notation on the UNIX or MSDOS command line.

 DELETE deletes one file.
 The name has to match exactly.
 No pattern matching is supported.